 Sparrow Place Board of Directors

-We are excited to announce the addition of the following individuals to the SP Board of Directors!
+We are excited to announce the SP Board of Directors!
 We are very grateful for their time, resources, and help building our strong foundation.
 Please warmly welcome them and continue to keep them in your prayers as they guide leadership and hold us accountable to our mission.

 Kristen is a graduate of Lebanon Valley College with a Bachelor of Arts in English and Accounting and a minor in Psychology.
-Currently she is a Certified Public Accountant licensed in the state of PA and employed by Smith Elliott Kearns & Company, LLC’s audit department in its York/Hanover region.
-Her responsibilities include providing audit services to various types of entities, including non-profit organizations.
+Currently she is employed as a Senior Internal Auditor at Armstrong Flooring.
+Her experience includes providing audit services to various types of entities, including non-profit organizations.

-Kristen brings not only accounting experience to the team as our Treasurer, she has the added empathy and insight valuable to making decisions for the care of our future survivor population.
+Kristen brings not only accounting knowledge to the team as our Treasurer, she has the added empathy and insight valuable to making decisions for the care of our future survivor population.

 Prior to becoming an accountant, she earned her Master of Science in Clinical and Counseling Health Psychology from Philadelphia College of Osteopathic Medicine and went on to work in the mental health field for approximately eight years, earning her license in Professional Counseling in Pennsylvania.
 She specialized in the treatment of trauma and worked extensively with survivors of sexual abuse and domestic violence.
 When Kristen opened her own practice, she included the addition of animal-assisted therapy along with more traditional therapies.
 We definitely plan on putting her experience with Therapy Dogs International to use!